Chirayu-Tripathi/nl2query/README.md

 ### MongoDB query using CodeT5

 The generate_query method takes a textual query and returns a MongoDB query.
 It also accepts optional parameters to control the generation process, such as num_beams, max_length, repetition_penalty, length_penalty, early_stopping, top_p, top_k, and num_return_sequences.

+NOTE: GPU will be required to run Phi2 as quantization is enabled using *load_in_4bit*.

 ```py
 from nl2query import MongoQuery